 Stand where painters like JMW Turner and Dora Carrington set up their easels to consider how much the landscape has changed.
 Reflect on how much our 21st century view of the Lake District has been influenced by Romantic notions of beauty and the Sublime.

-Also find out how this landscape has been shaped by dramatic physical processes and by pioneering enthusiasts who embellished natural features and built eccentric follies.
+On this walk, you'll find out how this landscape has been shaped by dramatic physical processes and by pioneering enthusiasts who embellished natural features and built eccentric follies.

 Follow the walk by clicking on the map pins or downloading the guides below

 Katy Moore for creating this walk, providing photos and the audio commentary

 Caroline Millar and Rory Walsh for edits and production